Mariellen at Mandu, Madhya Pradesh, the largest fort in India

 If you don’t feel comfortable with a confrontation, walk away.
 Ask for help.
 Overcome any resistance you may have to reaching out for help if you feel it’s needed.

-In India, and probably other countries too, being polite can sometimes be construed as consent.
+Here’s one thing you need to know: In India (and probably other countries too) being polite can sometimes be construed as consent.
 The culture is hierarchical, patriarchal, and traditional, and roles are more fixed than in the west.
-If you are too polite to service workers — like auto drivers, waiters, touts, travel agents, sales people, etc. — they might get the wrong impression.
+If you are too polite to service workers — like auto drivers, waiters, touts, travel agents, sales people — they might get the wrong impression.
 And this is doubly true if someone is bothering you.

 I’m Canadian, a country of people known for politeness.
 I’ve had to overcome ingrained politeness to move around comfortably in India.
 I ignore a lot of people on the street, from beggars to auto drivers.
 And if someone is bothering me, I am very quick to snap, “Jao!” at them (which means “go away” in Hindi).